PopGap #01: A Separation (2012)

 Movies of the 2010s: #7 of 20

-A Separation is a very big small film, with perfect direction, perfect acting and a very rare generosity toward all of its characters, each of whom acts as both protagonist as well as an empathetic antagonist as the plot unfolds.
-I was hoping for a bigger emotional punch throughout, but instead it delivers a delicate blow that is lasting and profound.
+A Separation is a very big small film, with perfect direction, perfect acting, and a very rare generosity toward all of its characters, each of whom acts both as a protagonist and as an empathetic antagonist as the plot unfolds.
+I was hoping for a bigger emotional punch throughout, but instead, it delivers a delicate blow that is lasting and profound.

-It looks like all of Farhadi's movies are extremely higly rated on IMDb, so now I have another handful of movies to add to to my must-see list.
+It looks like all of Farhadi's movies are extremely highly rated on IMDb, so now I have another handful of movies to add to my must-see list.